seL4/docs/content_collections/_status/sel4bench.md

 that will get called in the main `sel4bench` app.
 Otherwise all benchmark functionality runs in the environment.

 The `libsel4benchsupport` is a library that provides the environment functions that the benchmarks can call.
-This library is maintained by Data61 and is extended to support new features as new benchmarks are added.
+This library is maintained by the seL4 Foundation and is extended to support new features as new benchmarks are added.

 ### Benchmarks